nmattei/cmps3140/_projects/project2.md

 ### What To Turn In!

 Turn in through [Canvas](https://tulane.instructure.com/).
 You should submit a Zip file that contains a sub-folder with **all of the files from the project Search**!
 At the top level you should also include a a text file that captures the **entire output** of the autograder.
-Name the output capture `Lastname.Autograder.pdf`.
+Name the output capture `Lastname.Autograder.txt`.
 You should also include answers to the *written portion* questions below in your zip file.
 This should be named `Lastname.WrittenAnswers.pdf`.

 Example Folder Structure for Prof. Mattei:
 ```
 - Mattei.Project2
 |- Mattei.WrittenAnswers.pdf
-|- Mattei.Autograder.pdf
+|- Mattei.Autograder.txt
 |- Search
    |- pacman.py
    |- search.py